Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Dynamical equations of self-sustained oscillations

-Let $x$ and $v$ denote the vertical coordinate and velocity of the ball, $P$ the pressure in the vessel (assumed spatially uniform) which is a function of the ball's coordinate $x$ and time $t$.
-The dynamic equations are
+Let $x$ and $v$ denote the vertical coordinate and velocity of the ball, respectively.
+Let $P$ denote the pressure in the vessel, which is a function of the ball's coordinate $x$ and time $t$, and is assumed to be uniform in the vessel.
+Let $P_0$ denote the equilibrium pressure, given by Eq.~(\ref{P0}).
+The dynamical equations are

-Eq.(\ref{dP/dt}) shows that the rate of pressure change consists of two parts: the term ${\frac{\partial P}{\partial x}}{\frac{dx}{dt}}$ caused by the adiabatic change of gas volume due to the motion of the ball, and the term $\frac{\partial P}{\partial t}$ contributed by gas supply and leakage.
+Eq.(\ref{dP/dt}) shows that the rate of pressure change consists of two parts: the fist term arising from the adiabatic change of the gas volume due to the ball's motion, and the term $\partial P/\partial t$ due to the gas supply and leakage.
 For the adiabatic process of an ideal gas,

+Here also, we have assumed that the ball's displacement induces a negligible change in the vessel's volume: $P/V\sim P_0/V_0$.
+For $\partial P/\partial t$, we use the approximation from Koehler's paper\cite{Koehler1950}.